The Pollock laboratory at the University of Colorado School of Medicine

 We welcomed Vijetha Vemulapalli to the lab this March.
 Vijetha is a PhD candidate in the Computational Bioscience Program and comes from the Computational Omics Lab at Indiana University.

 The Consortium for Comparative Genomics (CCG) is now operational.
 We have purchased a Roche/454 FLX next-generation sequencer, and it was installed Monday December 17.
 We should be accepting samples in mid-January, 2008.
-Please contact David.Pollock at uchsc.edu for pricing, collaboration, and other information (and see our web page, which will be updated shortly).
+Please contact David.Pollock at ucdenver.edu for pricing, collaboration, and other information (and see our web page, which will be updated shortly).

 Sample files and executable software (.zip format) for P-clouds manuscript (in review).